kvebers/42Python_Piscine/README.md

 So not all data types you can opperate in similar manner, but is is super easy go from 1 data type to another in this case from the dict or map to the string

+### Day00 ex08

+Recreated the ft_tqdm, static variables in context of C and yield return for updates